Menharzz/Menharzz/README.md

 I'm learning to become a software engineer.

-## What I'm up to
+## What I'm learning
-- Studying programming and software development
-- Working on small projects to practice what I learn
+- Java
+- Python
+- Slowly getting into CSS

+## Fun facts
+- I like to ride my bike 🚲
+- I enjoy reading 📚
+- I game in my free time 🎮